-The history of Polish bodies is a fascinating if gory tale.
-From the dismembered bodies of Polish saints, to the travelling bodies and vital organs of Polish poets and statesmen, who all have returned to their home country in one way or another, sometimes centuries after their demise.
-In case of many, their political influence on the Polish national community continued well after their death, contributing to keeping alive the patriotic spirit of the subjugated nation.
+The history of Polish bodies is a fascinating, if gory tale.
+From the dismembered bodies of Polish saints, to the travelling bodies and vital organs of Polish poets and statesmen – who all have returned to their home country in one way or another, sometimes centuries after their demise.
+In case of many, their political influence on the Polish national community continued well after their deaths, contributing to keeping the patriotic spirit of the subjugated nation alive.
 What does all this reveal about the peculiar relationship between Poles and their dead?

 The death that initiated Poland

-The history of the Polish dead is surely as old as Poland itself (actually it must obviously be older).
+The history of the Polish dead is surely as old as Poland itself (in fact, it must be older).
 Yet some deaths and some dead were just more important and even instrumental in shaping the very existence of the country.

 Adalbert’s body became a key element in a political game of power between Bolesław and the Holy Roman Emperor Otto III.
 The stake: Poland’s position within the Western Christian world, only three decades after the adoption of Christianity by the first Polish ruler.

-When three years later Otto came to Gniezno he had a firm intention of obtaining the body of the new Christian saint.
-Instead he returned to Germany with only Adalbert's one arm - this relic was then buried in Aachen and Rome - and he also bestowed Bolesław with new crucial rights.
+When Otto came to Gniezno three years later, he had a firm intention of obtaining the body of the new Christian saint.
+Instead, he returned to Germany with only one of Adalbert’s arms – this relic was then buried in Aachen and Rome – and he also bestowed Bolesław with new crucial rights.

 Dismembered body of the saint as political prefiguration

-But it was the martyr death of another Polish bishop, Stanisław of Szczepanów, which became a long-lasting symbol of Poland's political fate.
-Stanisław had engaged in an open political conflict with the Polish king Boleslaus II the Bold, and according to legend was slain by the king himself in 1079, likely at the Wawel Cathedral.
+But it was the martyrdom of another Polish bishop, Stanisław of Szczepanów, which became a long-lasting symbol of Poland’s political fate.
+Stanisław had engaged in an open political conflict with the Polish King Boleslaus II the Bold.
+According to legend, Stanisław was slain by the king himself in 1079, likely at Wawel Cathedral.
 His body was then cut into pieces and scattered to be devoured by wild beasts.
-The legend goes that these chunks of flesh miraculously reintegrated back together, a story which subsequently came to be interpreted as a prefiguration of Poland's territorial partitions and the ultimate re-unification of the state.
+The legend goes that these chunks of flesh miraculously reintegrated back together, a story which subsequently came to be interpreted as a prefiguration of Poland’s territorial partitions and the ultimate re-unification of the state.

 The death of a Sarmatian